PaloAltoNetworks/terraform-ansible-intro/docs/comparison.md

 more for its power in deployment, while Ansible is known more for its flexibility in configuration.
 Both products can do both jobs just fine.

-Besides their reputations, the most important part is that Palo Alto Networks has integrations with both, and either way will get the job done.
+Regardless of their reputations, the most important part is that Palo Alto Networks has integrations with both, and either way will get the job done.
 It's just a matter of preference.